Decks

 • Complement the decor and be comfortable to sit in for hours at a time

-• Be positioned to correct height (28 to 33 inches from the floor, with 9 to 12 inches left for leg space under the counter)
+• Be positioned to the correct height (28 to 33 inches from the floor, with 9 to 12 inches left for leg space under the counter)

 • Offer clear sightlines to the action — do not place behind obstructions and keep level with the monitor or screen.
 If the TV is not behind the bar, swiveling bar stools are a must.

 Take time to incorporate these design tips into your at-home sports bar plans and you’ll be sure to ring up the score with visitors.
-And remember, Ayars Complete Home Improvements is always game to help out with your next patio or finished basement project.
+And remember, Ayars Complete Home Improvements is always game to help out with your next patio or finished basement project!

 CONTACT US